Most people in the gym fail to build muscle.

-If you are not sweating, if you are not breathing heavy between your sets, if you don’t make yourself uncomfortable, then you will not build muscle.
+If you are not sweating, if you are not breathing heavily between your sets, if you don’t make yourself uncomfortable, then you will not build muscle.

 5. You are scared of overtraining

-I’ve been in many different gyms across the world.
+I’ve been to many different gyms across the world.
 I’ve only seen 2 men who may be overtraining.
 And that’s a maybe.
 Even them were probably not overtraining.

 Yet, everybody is terrified of overtraining.

 Unless you are training 5 hours a day every day, you are not overtraining.

 Your body is not that frail.